-Did you know that your small intestines are about 7 meters long?!
-And your large intestines is about 1.5meters long!
+Did you know that your small intestines are about 7 metres long?!
+And your large intestine is about 1.5 metres long!
 The intestines form part of our digestive system.
 The digestive system is an example of an organ system.
 You can see some of the different systems in the picture below:

 Cells are the basic building blocks of all living organisms.
 They come in different sizes and shapes.
 Some organisms are made of just one cell and are called unicellular, other organisms are multicellular – they are made up of many types of cells.
-Cells work together to carry out different life processes like digestion which is needed for an organism to stay alive.
+Cells work together to carry out different life processes like digestion, which are needed for an organism to stay alive.

-In the above image, the first image shows a leaf cell.
-The leaf cells group together to form a tissue, the tissues work together to form an organ, the leaf.
+In the above diagram, the first image shows a leaf cell.
+The leaf cells group together to form a tissue, the tissues work together to form an organ - the leaf.
 The leaf and other organ systems work together to form the plant (an organism).

 Organisation of the body allows complex organisms to carry out many different jobs at the same time.